-Explore current sources of water pollution in NYC, including plastics, and our connection to the health of local waterways.
-Students will observe the inner workings of a combined sewer system, build water filters and discuss ways to support conservation.
+Explore various sources of water pollution in NYC and learn more about our connection to the health of local waterways.
+Students will observe the inner workings of NYC’s combined sewer system, build water filters and discuss ways to support local conservation.

-- Students will define and identify the ecological significance of an Estuary
+- Students will be able to define and identify the ecological significance of an Estuary

-- Students will identify basic elements of NYC’s waste water treatment process
+- Students will be able to identify basic elements of NYC’s waste water treatment process

-- Students will identify ways in which they can reduce water pollution
+- Students will be able to identify ways in which they can reduce water pollution

-- Students will define plastics and their impact on the environment
+- Students will be able to define plastics and their impact on the environment

 - Student Capacity: 30 students per program